Nonequilibrium thermodynamics as a symplecto-contact reduction and relative information entropy: Relative information entropy and Legendrian generating function

 In this Appendix, we recall the definition of \emph{Legendrian generating function} and explain what we mean by the statement \emph{``Relative information entropy in $\SPS$ is a generating function of thermodynamic equilibrium"}.
 This framework is motivated by the following Weinstein's framework he observed on the role of the classical action functional in the representation of Hamiltonian deformations of the zero section of the cotangent bundle $T^*M$.
 To put our framework in some perspective, we recall Weinstein's observation.

 The standard generating function of a Lagrangian submanifold in the cotangent bundle $T^*B$ is given by a vector bundle $\pi: E \to B$ equipped with a function $S: E\to \R$.
-We will not repeat its definition in the symplectic context but refer readers to the contact case below, except that we make the following remark. \begin{rem} Traditionally generating function has been a useful tool in the study of symplectic Hamiltonian dynamics in relation to the study of existence question on the periodic orbits and of completely integrable system.
-More recently it has been used to investigate some \emph{homotopical aspect} of symplectic topology.
-(See \cite{kragh:homotopy-equivalence,kragh:viterbo-transfer} for example.)
-We anticipate the Legendrian generating functions will play similar role in the study of contact topology. \end{rem}
+We will not repeat its definition in the symplectic context but refer readers to the contact case below, except that we make the following remark.

-Laudenbach-Sikorav \cite{laud-sikorav} and Sikorav \cite{sikorav} proved that such Lagrangian submanifold admits a generating function on a finite dimensional vector bundle $\pi: E \to B$ by considering an approximation of the classical action functional on the set of piecewise smooth paths which approximates Hamiltonian trajectories issued at the zero section $o_{T^*B}$.
+Laudenbach-Sikorav \cite{laud-sikorav} and Sikorav \cite{sikorav} proved that such a Lagrangian submanifold admits a generating function on a finite dimensional vector bundle $\pi: E \to B$ by considering an approximation of the classical action functional on the set of piecewise smooth paths which approximates Hamiltonian trajectories issued at the zero section $o_{T^*B}$.
 The procedure replaces \emph{geodesics} in Bott's geodesic approximations of smooth loops \cite{bott:stable} by the \emph{Hamiltonian paths}.

 Then Weinstein observed that instead of considering this approximation, one may directly put it into the following \emph{infinite dimensional} framework on the general fibration, not just on the vector bundle.